rcmjr/wyndsor/README.md

 - `{breakpoint}` -- All of a selector's immediate properties will be moved into the specific breakpoint used.
 - `important` -- All of a selector's immediate properties will be moved to the bottom of the css stack.
 - `custom-props` -- Can only be used with the enable declaration and will force all of a selector's immediate properties to convert to custom properties.
+- `breakname` -- Adds breakpoint names that have been declared within a selector to the end of its name.

 #### Optional
 The following keys can be used to expand an attributes reach or change its result.